 The cord blood cells have the ability the easily adapt to the body of the host and repairs the tissues that are damaged.
 Also, these cells are known to speed the natural healing process of the body and reinforces the immune system.
 Thus, it can be used to treat a number of dangerous diseases related to the immune system and blood.

 But one important point to note is that cord blood contains hematopoietic stem cells that are capable of differentiating only into blood cells.
 They are different from pluripotent stem cells or embryonic cells that have the capability to differentiate into any other type of cell in the body.
 Thus cord blood cells can only be used in the treatment of genetic disease related to the immune system and blood.

 The use of cord blood cells for any autologous use in the future is highly hypothetical.
 But the combination of cord blood stem cells along with cord tissue stem cells and placenta tissue stem cells have more treatment options and healing potential.

 Although our article concentrates around cord blood banking it is also important to have knowledge about mesenchymal cells found in cord tissue as many banks offer to the bank of both cord blood and cord tissue in order to give access to multiple stem cell types to the patient.

 Mesenchymal cells found in umbilical cord tissue are multipotent and can differentiate into different types of cells.
 The mesenchymal cells are found typically in the bone marrow and are also found in cord tissue.
 On transplantation in the body, these cells are capable of producing the following type of cells:

 - Bone cells- They improve the structure of the bone as well as diminishing brittle and damaged bones.

-- Cartilage cells- They repair damaged cartilages and also reduces damage to the cartilages.
+- Cartilage cells- They repair damaged cartilage and also reduces damage to the cartilage.

 - Fat cells- These cells store the energy in the form of cells that can be used by the body when needed.